bogdantimes/x-profile-cleaner/README.md

 ### Limitations:

-- Must be on your own profile page to work
+- Must be on your own profile page or search results to work
 - Cannot delete tweets you're mentioned in (only your own)
 - May take time for profiles with thousands of tweets
 - Twitter may temporarily rate-limit if you process too much too fast